farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 The nature vs. nurture debate is the psychology equivalent of the chicken-or-egg question.
 Most researchers agree that adulthood personality largely boils down to two factors:

-1. Genetic predispositions (the hardware).
+1. Genetic predispositions (the hardware & OS).
-2. Early childhood experiences (the software updates).
+2. Early childhood experiences (the software patches).

 But genes don't act in a vacuum, nor do they dictate outcomes.
 Certain genes can turn on or off, or express differently in response to environmental stimuli.
 This is _epigenetics_.